A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

 \begin{theorem} Fixing a quasi-isogeny

 there are natural (with respect to complete algebraically closed extensions of $C$) open immersions

-inducing isomorphisms on their canonical compactifications towards $x$. \end{theorem} \begin{proof} The statement for the fiber on the good reduction locus follows from the argument in \cite[4.4.4]{CS17}.
-The statement on the minimal compactification is proven in \cite[4.5.1]{CS19} for certain unitary Shimura varieties, but their argument work verbatim in our situation, as checked by Santos in her Imperial College London PhD thesis \cite[4.3.12, 4.3.16]{Mafalda}.\footnote{Although in the statement of 4.3.12 there, it is said that the partial toroidal compactification of the Igusa variety is affinoid.
-This is wrong (it might be a typo) but does not affect the other arguments.} \end{proof}
+inducing isomorphisms on their canonical compactifications towards $x$. \end{theorem} \begin{proof} The statement for the fiber on the good reduction locus follows from the arguments towards \cite[Theorem 4.4.4]{CS17}.
+The statement on the minimal compactification is proven in \cite[Theorem 4.5.1]{CS19} for certain unitary Shimura varieties, but their argument has been extended to our situation by Santos, in her Imperial College London PhD thesis \cite[Theorem 4.3.12]{Mafalda}. \end{proof}